Home » Money management » Budgeting

 Stage Two of Successful Budgeting: Make Hard Decisions About Your Money

-Stage one of successful budgeting is very important but matters very little if you stop there.
-This was one of my failures when I started budgeting – I knew what we earn and what we spend and…nothing.
-We continued to earn and spend exactly what we did and the debt was piling up.
+Stage one of successful budgeting is crucial but matters little if you stop there.
+This was one of my failures when I started budgeting – I knew what we earned and what we spent and…nothing.
+We continued earning and spending exactly what we did, and the debt was piling up.

 This changed when I started making hard but well-informed decisions about spending our money.
-You see, most people would tell you that frugality is the way to go; test yourself and how much deprivation you can take before you fold it.
+Most people would tell you that frugality is the way to go; test yourself and how much deprivation you can take before you fold.

 I don’t do frugality very well.
-There has always been a part of me believing that life is to be lived to the full and enjoyed.
-In fact, I believe that our life has one purpose: to leave the world a better place than we found it or, failing that, not to cause damage.
+There has always been a part of me that believes life is to be lived to the full and enjoyed.
+I think that our lives have one purpose: to leave the world a better place than we found it or, failing that, not to cause damage.
 Guess what?
 This is so much easier to achieve if you love your life.

-This is why I had a problem when I started out.
-On the one hand, I had to find ways to reduce our spending by a lot.
-On the other hand, I don’t do simple frugality, and deprivation for me is as pointless as jumping bare-bottomed in a field of thorns.
+This is why I had a problem when I started.
+On the one hand, I had to find ways to reduce our spending significantly.
+On the other hand, I don’t practice simple frugality, and deprivation is as pointless for me as jumping bare-bottomed in a field of thorns.

-Coming up with the ERR system for money management solved my problem; it can solve your problem by making decisions about your spending as well.
+Coming up with the ERR system for money management solved my problem; it can also solve your problem by making decisions about your spending.

 What is the ERR system for money management?